ctm/mb2-doc/README.md

 Until I add the table balancing and table breakdown code, tourneys will be limited to single tables, although multiple tourneys can run concurrently.
-I expect mb2 will be dealing multi-table tourneys no later than Sunday, November 17th and probably _much_ sooner than that.
+I expect mb2 will be dealing multi-table tourneys "soon", but it has slipped due to my work on the web front-end.